deimosian/riftderandomizer/README.md

 A mod for the game The Riftbreaker which removes gear stat randomization.

+Based on the *No Random Stats* mod which is unmaintained with input from the community to incorporate the behavior of the *Crit and Stun Weapon Mod Simplifier* mod.

 This repository is home to the mod itself and the python scripts which generate it.

+Weapon Stats and Weapons Mods have been done.
+Entity Mods are coming soon.

+## Manual Installation

+1. Download the .zip
+2. Drop into game's mods subfolder

-## Installation
+## Fancy Installation

-Release of the mod as a ready to use .zip file and installation instructions is coming soon.

 Release on mod.io coming... eventually?
 It seems things cannot be simply uploaded there.